rpl-lab/lctes22-zlax/README.md

 The directory `zlax-benchmarks` contains the benchmarks used in Section 5 (Evaluation).
 To reproduce the benchmarks you can execute the following commands.

 ```
-cd zlax-benchmarks     # go to the benchmarks directory
+$ cd zlax-benchmarks     # go to the benchmarks directory
+$ make
+Usage:
   make zlax_build       #  build all the examples
   make zlax_bench       #  run the experiments and produce the data in csv file in each sub-directories
-make zlax_analyze      # analyze the csv files to produce some summary
+  make zlax_analyze     #  analyze the csv files to produce some summary for zlax experiments
+  make analyze          #  analyze the csv files to produce some summary
-make -C plot zlax_all  # generate the graphs  in `plot/*.png`
+  make zlax_plot        #  generate the graphs  in `plot/*.png`
 ```

 WARNING: the execution might take several days.